Tricontinental Conference (1966): US Reaction

-In response to the Tricontinental Conference and its revolutionary ideas, the United States engaged in its own effective counter-revolutionary behaviour via the Central Intelligence Agency.
+In response to the Tricontinental Conference and its revolutionary ideas, the United States engaged in its own effective counter-revolutionary behavior via the Central Intelligence Agency.
 Although the United States already had a history of anti-Communist intervention, the Tricontinental was seen as a collective reaction from former colonies, unmatched in history, that seemed to require more radical methods of repression.
 The United States undertook this challenge, allegedly calling upon the CIA to clandestinely assassinate potential dissidents.
 These included, most notably, Che Guevara in 1967.

 New International Economic Order

 Because the solidarity demonstrated by the delegates at the Tricontinental included military and financial support for revolutionaries, the conference could not be perceived on the same scale as previous conferences.
-Washington officials therefore considered the meeting a direct threat to America security, a reaction that stemmed partly from the sheer proximity of Cuba to the North American continent.
+Washington officials, therefore, considered the meeting a direct threat to America security, a reaction that stemmed partly from the sheer proximity of Cuba to the North American continent.
 This perceived threat manifested economically as well as militarily in a New International Economic Order (NIEO).
 The NIEO was proposed after the Tricontinental Conference with the intention of nation-building in the Global South separate from Western influence.
 It sought to increase the price of raw materials exported out of developing countries, such that the neocolonial practices of former Western colonizers were thwarted.
 This suggestion for economic reform was not explicitly tied to the Tricontinental Conference, emerging instead out of the 1973 Non-Aligned Movement (NAM) summit, but it built on values and priorities established during the conference.
 It was campaigned for by Cuba and involved many of the same countries present at the conference.
-During the 1980s debt crisis that affected many of the Tricontinenal delegate countries, NIEO lost the momentum it had gathered after the conference.
+During the 1980s debt crisis that affected many of the Tricontinental delegate countries, NIEO lost the momentum it had gathered after the conference.